Azure/Vector-Search-AI-Assistant/README.md

-# Vector Search & AI Assistant for Azure Cosmos DB
+# Vector Search & AI Assistant for Azure Cosmos DB & Redis

 This solution is a series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI to build vector search solutions with an AI assistant user interface.
-The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using a variety of different vector capable databases available within Azure Cosmos DB and Azure.
-The data in this scenario centers around answering specific questions about the data stored in Azure Cosmos DB in a consumer retail "Intelligent Agent" workload that allows users to ask questions on products and customer stored in the database.
+The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using a variety of different vector capable databases available from Azure Cosmos DB and Azure.

-The data used in this solution is from the [Cosmic Works](https://github.com/azurecosmosdb/cosmicworks) sample for Azure Cosmos DB, adapted from the Adventure Works dataset for a retail Bike Shop that sells bicycles as well as biking accessories, components and clothing.
+The scenario for this sample centers around a consumer retail "Intelligent Agent" that allows users to ask questions on vectorized product, customer and sales order data stored in the database.
+The data in this solution is the [Cosmic Works](https://github.com/azurecosmosdb/cosmicworks) sample for Azure Cosmos DB.
+This data is an adapted subset of the Adventure Works 2017 dataset for a retail Bike Shop that sells bicycles, biking accessories, components and clothing.

 For the Redis version of this solution, see https://github.com/AzureCosmosDB/VectorSearchAiAssistant/tree/Redis